 Diversification is key in eCommerce; more sales channels means more money and stability, in case something happens to one of your revenue streams.

 Deliverr’s blog covers all the topics multi-channel sellers need to know to succeed everywhere they sell.
-We introduce new concepts like the 14:1 rule on Walmart and using category relativity to figure out where to sell next.
+It introduces new concepts like the 14:1 rule on Walmart and using category relativity to figure out where to sell next.

-We show merchants how to succeed on individual marketplaces, and also as multi-channel sellers who must have efficient, effective processes to ensure an error-free experience while coordinating multiple marketplaces and websites.
+It shows merchants how to succeed on individual marketplaces, and also as multi-channel sellers who must have efficient processes to ensure an error-free experience while coordinating multiple marketplaces and websites.